-A key message that has emerged from POE Studies of over 20 sustainable buildings is to keep it simple, do it well, and manage it properly - this is the most effective reason for success.
+A key message that has emerged from POE Studies of over 20 sustainable buildings is to keep it simple, do it well, and manage it properly - this is the most effective recipe for success.
+(Further details about POE can be found in the sister guide on 'how to conserve energy in further education colleges).

-4. ACTION PLAN: Key sustainable construction measures and costs
+4. ACTION PLAN:

+Key sustainable construction measures and costs